 05.06 Termination of IMC 0375 Implementation

 Once the licensee has successfully resolved the issues causing the extended shutdown and completed applicable corrective actions, there are no prescribed criteria needed to terminate implementation of this IMC.
 Staff must only document the activities and decisions performed under this IMC.
-The Director, or Panel Chairman if instituted, should compile any lessons learned from the implementation of IMC 0375 and submit a written lesson learned report to the NRR/DRO Director.
+The DORS Director, or Panel Chairman if instituted, should compile any lessons learned from the implementation of IMC 0375 and submit a written lesson learned report to the NRR/DRO Director.

 The Regional Administrator will inform the licensee about the termination of IMC 0375 implementation at the plant in writing via the next regularly scheduled assessment letter (i.e., mid-cycle or annual) following conclusion of the guidance’s implementation.